Welcome to Denmark

 Kronborg Castle – This castle is where Shakespeare set his play, Hamlet, though you don’t need to be a fan of the Bard to enjoy it.
 Located along the coast in Helsingør, the castle was declared a UNESCO World Heritage Site in 2000.
 It’s a great place to wander and explore, and it’s only an hour from Copenhagen.

-Dyrehaven – Known commonly as ‘The Deer Park’, this park is located just outside Copenhagen in a city called Klampenborg.
+Go wild in Dyrehaven – Known commonly as ‘The Deer Park’, this park is located just outside Copenhagen in a city called Klampenborg.
 Both locals and tourists enjoy cycling, trekking, and horseback riding throughout the park.
 Be sure to check out the Bakken Amusement Park also within the park.

 Skagen Museum – This is the Skagen artists’ museum, featuring the culmination of the artistic inspiration of the area.
 Transformed into an artist colony during the 1880s, many paintings from the time are on permanent display here.